rodfrutuoso/nest_ecoapp/documentation/notes.md

 - transfer-material needs verification if parameters exists [x]
 - ajust history movimentation fetch [x]
 - ajust user fetch [x]
-- put controller classes on another archive
+- put controller classes on another archive [x]
-- refact storekeeper and estimator use cases to include mother class user and auth by it
+- refact storekeeper and estimator use cases to include mother class user and auth by it [x]
-- create filter by code in fetch materials
-- in fecth materials extrect contractId by the accessToken
+- in fecth materials extrect contractId by the accessToken [x]

 # Order